 The Magnesium Shortage: A Long-Term Threat Or A Temporary Hiccup?

 The 2020s will be remembered as one of the most turbulent periods for the global car industry.
 First, we had a significant technology shift and massive push towards electric and plug-in hybrid vehicles that shook the foundations of the industry as we know it.
 Furthermore, the Covid-19 pandemic threatened to shut down the market and caused numerous shortages and supply delays.
 Recently, the Russo-Ukrainian war and Western sanctions will significantly lower the global production output, especially in Europe.
+Unfortunately, this is not the end of the car industry’s problems.
+The latest issue which affects car manufacturing comes in the form of a magnesium shortage.
+But is this just a temporary problem that could disappear as fast as it came?
+Or are we looking at a problem of the same proportion as the semiconductor chip shortage?

 Why Is Magnesium So Important?